OnonaChukwu/Customer-Segmentation-Optimization-Through-Data-Analysis/README.md

 ![image](https://github.com/OnonaChukwu/E_commerce_project/assets/155753951/4356efc0-8695-4c6d-b47f-8353e76bfa9c)
 - My result represents a clustering of customers into three groups based on various attributes.
 - Cluster 0 and 1 are younger and older customers respectively, with similar purchase counts.
-- Theri average spending is around 70USD (younger and older), and a comparable customer value of around 346USD.
+- Their average spending is around 70USD (younger and older), and a comparable customer value of around 346USD.
 - Cluster 2, which has a middle-age average, notably differs by having a much higher average spending per visit.
 - Specifically, it has 297USD, and a significantly greater customer value of 1488USD; a potential lucrative group.
 - Therefore, this group might be the most lucrative target for marketing strategies if well optimised.